github/codeql/docs/codeql/codeql-language-guides/codeql-for-java.rst

 -  :doc:`Abstract syntax tree classes for working with Java programs <abstract-syntax-tree-classes-for-working-with-java-programs>`: CodeQL has a large selection of classes for representing the abstract syntax tree of Java programs.

+-  :doc:`Customizing library models for Java <customizing-library-models-for-java>`: You can customize the CodeQL library for Java to model the behavior of your own Java libraries using data extensions.